sifatsami/faers-ae-prediction/README.md

 The Gradient Boosting model performed the best, and the chart below highlights the top 15 most important features driving its predictions.
-![Gradient Boosting Top Features](https://github.com/sifatsami/faers-ae-prediction/blob/main/output.png?raw=true) Key influences include: age_mean and react_Drug interaction as dominant drivers.
+![Gradient Boosting Top Features](https://github.com/sifatsami/faers-ae-prediction/blob/main/output.png?raw=true)

+Key influences include:
+-age_mean and react_Drug interaction as dominant drivers.
-High impact from reaction count and severe outcomes like death and loss of consciousness.
+-High impact from reaction count and severe outcomes like death and loss of consciousness.

 ---
 ## Structure